 The statute of limitations is a law that limits how long you can wait before you file a lawsuit for wrongful death.

 At Baumgartner Law Firm, we understand the emotional and financial burdens of losing a loved one due to someone else’s actions.
-Our experienced team of personal injury attorneys provides compassionate and assertive legal representation for a wrongful death claim in Texas.
+Our experienced team of personal injury attorneys provides compassionate, assertive legal representation for wrongful death claims in Texas.

 Yes, there are exceptions to the wrongful death suit statute of limitations in Texas.
 The general statute of limitations for wrongful death cases in Texas is two years from the event that caused the deceased person’s death.
 One exception is for minors who have lost a parent.
 Their statute of limitations starts when they turn 18.